AlaminMahamud/Practice_Project_ASP.NET_Identity_April_28_2016/LOG.md

 # April 30 2016

-- One stop guide to configuring OAuth providers for ASP.NET - 11.00am
+- One stop guide to configuring OAuth providers for ASP.NET - 11.00am - finished
-- Walkthrough: ASP.NET MVC Identity with Microsoft Account Authentication by Benjamin Day
+- Walkthrough: ASP.NET MVC Identity with Microsoft Account Authentication by Benjamin Day - 11.00am - finished
+- ASP.NET MVC and Identity 2.0: Understanding the Basics - 11.30am
 - ASP.NET Identity 2.0 Extending Identity Models and Using Integer Keys Instead of Strings
 - AngularJS Token Authentication using ASP.NET Web API 2, Owin, and Identity
 - Thinktecture.IdentityManager as a replacement for the WSAT